 Ooooh we love this idea!
 You know those old towels that you have stashed in the airing cupboard that aren't your best ones but you hold on to for emergency towelling situations.
 Well say hello to your new craft supplies!
 This super-easy bathmat tutorial from Lucia McWeeny's Sewing for Beginners walks you through how to turn them into a snuggly new bathmat with very little sewing needed.

 Play with paper and try origami

 Gather up some scrap paper and make your own recycled paper crafts, from a bedside lamp to paper succulents.
 Origami is a great craft for beginners to learn and it's also a soothing project to have on the go while you're watching your favourite Netflix shows.

 Give it a go to cross-stitch gifts for all the family.
-If you’re new to cross stitch, head to our how to cross stitch post to learn the basics.
+If you're new to cross stitch, head to our Cross stitch for beginners post to learn the basics.